The way DNS works right now is pretty bad. It can (and probably already does) single handedly compromise the security of your web traffic.

-If porn sites or The Pirate Bay is blocked for you (even with HTTPS), then DNS hijacking is most likely how your ISP is doing it.
+If torrent (or porn) sites are blocked for you even with HTTPS, then DNS hijacking is most likely how your ISP is doing it.
 Refer to the section below on good available solutions.
 Simply changing your DNS server or settings won’t help.

-If you read my last post on data privacy, you might remember me mentioning how I caught my ISP in the act.3 Concerned citizens have also appealed to TRAI asking the government to take action against such practices.4
+If you read my last post on data privacy, you might remember me mentioning how I caught my ISP in the act.3 Concerned citizens have also appealed to TRAI, asking the government here to take action against such practices.4

 Un-encrypted DNS also poses a threat to your privacy, as anyone who can access your internet traffic now also has information on which sites you are visiting.